tpwo/pyzet/README.md

 ```

 ZettelMark doesn't specify a keyword for a reference block, but we like
 `Refs` as it plays nice with `Tags` that will be described next.
+At
-However, at this point, it's all up to the user preference.
+this point, it's all up to the user preference.

-If there is no URL description, an URL should be simply placed with a
+If there is no URL description, an URL should be placed with a single
-single space between it and `*`.
+space between it and `*`.

 If an URL have a description, it should go first.
 A Markdown syntax for
 a hard line break (`\`) is used at the end of the description for a